lasere77/clowryys/README.md

 the conditions will be interpreted according to the register R
 je equal to 0
 jne not equal to 0
-jae/jge above or equal 0
+jge above or equal 0
-jbe/jle below or equal 0
+jle below or equal 0
-ja/jg above 0
+jg above 0
-jb/jl below 0
+jl below 0
 always true
 nerver false
 the nop instruction does nothing